-While there is neither a definition as to what a "database" or "database right" constitutes, nor has there been specific case law addressing the extent of protection afforded to databases, the compilation of data in a database will either be recognized and enjoy copyright protection as a literary work under the head of "tables and compilations" under Section 3 of the CA, which includes in particular "tables or compilations, whether or not expressed in words, figures or symbols and whether or not in a visible form" or as a derivative work by virtue of being a collection of works protected by copyright or data which constitute intellectual creation due to the selection and arrangement of their contents.
+There are no definitions as to what a "database" or "database right" constitutes, or any specific case laws addressing the extent of protection afforded to databases.
+Compilation of data in a database will either be recognized and enjoy copyright protection as a literary work under the head of "tables and compilations" under Section 3 of the CA, which includes in particular "tables or compilations, whether or not expressed in words, figures or symbols and whether or not in a visible form", or as a derivative work under Section 8 of the CA by virtue of being a collection of works protected by copyright or data which constitute intellectual creation due to the selection and arrangement of their contents.

-8. What key protections exist for personal data?
+15. What key protections exist for personal data?

-The Personal Data Protection Act 2010 ("PDPA") regulates the processing of personal data in commercial transactions and applies to anyone who processes and has control over or authorises the processing of any personal data in respect of commercial transactions.
-The Personal Data Protection Commissioner ("Commissioner") has also issued subsidiary legislation pursuant to the PDPA, particularly Personal Data Protection Regulations 2013 ("Regulations") and Personal Data Protection Standard 2015 ("Personal Data Protection Standard").
+The Personal Data Protection Act 2010 ("PDPA") and its subsidiary legislation regulates the processing of personal data in commercial transactions and applies to anyone who processes and has control over or authorises the processing of any personal data in respect of commercial transactions.

 The PDPA establishes 7 key principles which must be complied with by data users when processing personal data: (i) consent; (ii) notice and choice; (iii) disclosure; (iv) security; (v) retention (vi) data integrity; and (vii) access.
-The PDPA also imposes a duty on data users to have adequate security and indemnity measures to inhibit the theft, misuse, unauthorized access, accidental disclosure, alteration or destruction of personal data under their care.
-Non-compliance with the PDPA may result in the organisation upon conviction to be liable to a fine ranging from RM100,000 to RM500,000 and/or to imprisonment ranging from 1 to 3 years.
+The PDPA also requires data users to have adequate security and indemnity measures to inhibit the theft, misuse, unauthorized access, accidental disclosure, alteration or destruction of personal data under their care.